mattj23/covid-delta-usa/readme.md

 The initialization process works as follows:
 1. We begin just before the first predicted infections in the US, with the entire population reset to a default initial state, containing no infections
 2. We advance one day at a time up until the day *before* the simulation is set to start
-    1. We look at the difference between the cumulative number of estimated infections on that day and the current infections in the population, adjusted by the population scale ratio (are we simulating every person or 1:n people)
+    1. We look at the difference between the cumulative number of estimated infections on that day and the current infections in the population, adjusted by the population scale ratio (are we simulating every person or 1:n people?)
     2. If we have variant data, we look up the variant proportions for that day.
-We divide the number of infections which need to be added to the population into their scaled portions, and then we move through the population "infecting" the appropriate number of individuals
+We divide the number of infections which need to be added to the population into their scaled portions, and then we move through the population "infecting" the appropriate number of individuals with each variant
     3. The infection mechanics will be covered in further detail later, but to be brief they consist of drawing the date of symptom onset from the appropriate random distribution and marking the individual with the appropriate variant.
 See the section on [infection and disease progression](#infection-and-disease-progression) for further details.
     4. Additionally, we look the vaccination history provided, and determine the difference between the expected number of completed vaccinations and the number currently in the population.
 We select individuals at random from the population (so long as they are more than 30 days from an infection, if they were infected) and mark them as having received the vaccine on the current date.